Publishing a self-contained Blazor component (Razor + CSS + JS) as a NuGet package

 #Publishing the NuGet package

-The component is now ready to be published as a NuGet package.
-Let's use the dotnet command line to package the component and publish it!
+The component is now ready to publish.
+Use the dotnet CLI to package and push it to NuGet.org:

 1. .NET 5.0 RC1 only: Edit the csproj to exclude the isolated CSS files from the NuGet package (this is fixed in RC2)